 Don't just throw everything you own into a box (this seems to be my husband's packing method ... ha).
 Moving is the perfect time to get rid of unused and unwanted stuff.

 This process takes a while, so start right away.
 Go through everything you own (do this as you're packing if you're short on time), and decide whether you want to keep, donate, or sell it.

 - Contact local thrift stores to pick up your donations.
 I did this when I moved away from San Francisco, and it saved me a lot of time.
 Plus, I didn't have to find a way transport large furniture items.

 - Sell valuable items on Craigslist or eBay.
 Craigslist can be a major pain, so if the value isn't high, consider donating the item.
 I've had great luck selling smaller, more expensive items via eBay, too.

 - Consign clothing to make a few bucks.
 If you have a lot of name brand clothing to get rid of, consider bringing it to a local consignment shop.
-You can also consign clothing through an online company like ThredUp, which is my preference.
-They’ll send you a prepaid bag, and you send them your name brand, current style clothing.
-Once they receive your clothes, they’ll send you an offer.
-It’s so much easier than running around to consignment shops and having a teenager reject most of your stuff (#TrueStory)
+You can also consign clothing through an online company like ThredUp.
+They'll send you a prepaid bag, and you send them your name brand, current style clothing.
+Once they receive your clothes, they'll send you an offer.
+It's so much easier than running around to consignment shops, only to have a teenager reject most of your stuff (#TrueStory).

 - List free items on FreeCycle or Craigslist.
 Don't want to go through the hassle of selling something?
 List it on one of these services, and if someone's interested, they'll pick it up.
 I've also had great luck listing things like "Free dark room supplies on sidewalk at Smith and Davis.
 First come first served."
 That way you don't have to deal with all the questions from annoying Craigslist people.